David-Kyrat/Course-Description-Automation/howto.md

        - periodicity   # Semester
        - objective     # objective of course is in the `objective` field of 1st element of list of activities (the lectures)
        - description   # idem as for objective
+       - bibliography  # idem (documentation)
        - language
        - evaluation   # evalMode
        - intended   # study plan names
-       - variousInfo   # to check if all variousInfo contains the same category of info
+       - variousInfo   # check if all variousInfo contains the same category of info => they dont
        - comment       # idem
        - type  # presence of type = exercies indicate hoursNb.exercices > 0, idem for hoursNb.practice
     # exercices:
     -  - duration # hoursNb.exercices